google/applied-machine-learning-intensive/v2/xx_career_development/03_working_with_different_personality_styles.md

 ![](res/personalitystyles06.png)

 <!--
-“Let’s take a count of who has which primary and secondary color.”
+Let’s take a count of who has which primary and secondary color.

-[Write names or tally marks to represent each student participating on chart paper or a whiteboard.]
+*Write names or tally marks to represent each student participating on chart paper or a whiteboard.*

 Image Details:
 * [personalitystyles06.png](http://www.google.com): Copyright Google